d-baublys/task-management-app/README.md

 - Integrating captcha protection with reCAPTCHA
 - Using and customising Tailwind CSS
 - Deploying front-end with Vercel
+- Adapting existing codebase and tests to use static typing

 ## Demonstrates
 - Adaptability to front-end framework practices and workflow